IvanEstradaa/.dotfiles/README.md

 source macos/setup.sh
 ```

-Once the macOS setup is complete, a pop-up will appear asking you to reboot your machine in order for some changes to take effect.
+When macOS setup finishes, a pop-up will appear asking you to reboot your machine in order for some of the changes take effect.